eekarabiyik/twist/README.md

 - Our implementation is usually faster than other implementations for finding models for modular curves.
 This is certainly the case when the level of modular curves input gets bigger.
+- Improvements will be made.
+This is a working version as of 5 January 2026.

 Eray Karabiyik